Korean shamanism: Definition

 The anthropologist Chongho Kim noted that defining Korean shamanism was "really problematic".
 He characterised "Korean shamanism" as a largely "residual" category into which all Korean religious practices that were not Buddhist, Confucian, or Christian were placed.
 Scholars like Griffin Dix, Kil-sŏng Ch'oe and Don Baker have conversely presented Korean shamanism as just one facet of "Korean folk religion", the latter sometimes called rr in Korean.

 Korean shamanism has varyingly been labelled a vernacular religion, a folk religion, a popular religion, and an indigenous religion.
 It is a non-institutionalized tradition, rather than being an organized religion akin to Buddhism or Christianity.
 It has no doctrine, nor any overarching hierarchy, and is orally transmitted.
 It displays considerable regional variation, as well as variation according to the choices of individual practitioners.
 Over time, the tradition has displayed both continuity and change.

 One term commonly used for this tradition is rr ("rr folklore"), coined by the folklorist Yi Nŭnghwa.
 Although developed during the Japanese colonial period, when it was employed with derogatory connotations, the term has since become popular with the Korean population and with scholars; the Korean studies scholar Antonetta L. Bruno for instance capitalised it as rr to serve as a name for the religion.
 Alternative terms include mugyo, mr, and rr.
-Mugyo was a neologism introduced in the 1970s by a Protestant theologian Yu Tong-sik.
-In Korea, the term rr ("superstition") is sometimes used for this religion, but is also applied to other religious and cultural practices like geomancy.
+In Korea, the term rr ("superstition") is sometimes used for this religion, but is also applied to other religious and cultural practices like pungsu geomancy.
 While rr carries negative connotations in Korean culture, some rr use it to describe what they do.